July 15, 2020

-Nature Connects®, Art With LEGO® Bricks Returns
+Nature Connects®, Art With LEGO® Bricks Has Arrived!

 It took Sean and his staff months and nearly 1 million LEGO bricks to create the sculptures, which feature a number of vulnerable, threatened and endangered species, including a snow leopard, monarch butterfly, whooping crane, coral reef, jeweled chameleon, black rhino, African lion and polar bear with her three cubs.

 Sean Kenney is a renowned, award-winning artist and “professional kid” who uses LEGO bricks to design and create contemporary sculptures for high-profile clients, major corporations and venues around the globe for more than 15 years.
 His traveling exhibitions have been touring North America, Asia and Europe since 2012, heralded as “an incredible exhibition” by Lonely Planet that Vogue say is “bound to make visitors stare.”
 Sean has also authored nine acclaimed children’s books, including “Building Amazing Creations” and “Cool Creations in 101 Pieces.”

 Make your visit even more memorable by adding one of these awesome NEW experiences to your visit: Art with the Animals (Endangered Species and Zoo Babies sessions), Animals N Art Kids Series, Adult Evenings, and more!

 Just add these experiences to your cart when you’re reserving your Zoo admission for an extra-special time.

 Please note – to help protect the community from the spread of COVID-19, Denver Zoo has new measures in place to ensure the safety of its guests, employees and animals.
 Tickets are limited and will be ONLY available online.
 All guests ages 3 and over are required to wear a facemask or covering as mandated by the City and County of Denver.
 Learn more here.

 Be among the first to hear the latest animal updates, important stories and details about all the fun happening around Denver Zoo.